UN Watch

 UN Watch is a Geneva-based non-governmental organization (NGO) whose stated mission is "to monitor the performance of the United Nations by the yardstick of its own Charter".
-It is an accredited NGO in Special Consultative Status to the UN Economic and Social Council and an Associate NGO to the UN Department of Public Information.
+UN Watch is not part of the United Nations.
+It participates at UN as an accredited NGO in Special Consultative Status to the UN Economic and Social Council.

-UN Watch has been described as a pro-Israel lobby group.
-UN Watch primarily denounces what it views as anti-Israel sentiment at the UN and UN-sponsored events.
+UN Watch is a pro-Israel lobby group, and primarily denounces what it views as anti-Israel sentiment at the UN and UN-sponsored events.
 The organisation also denounces human rights abuses including in the Democratic Republic of the Congo, Darfur, China, Cuba, Russia and Venezuela, often using its allotted time at the UNHRC to allow for dissidents and human rights activists to speak.

 Founding

 UN Watch was founded in 1993 under the chairmanship of Morris B. Abram.
 Abram served as the Chairman of the United Negro College Fund and President of Brandeis University.
 Abram was active in community affairs as President of the American Jewish Committee (1963–1968); Chairman of the National Coalition Supporting Soviet Jewry (1983–1988); and Chairman of the Conference of Presidents of Major American Jewish Organizations (1986–1989).

 Abram supported the UN as an institution.
 In 1999, Abram delivered a speech to the U.S. Congress on the subject of the treatment of Israel by the United Nations in which he said "UN Watch categorically supports the UN as an indispensable institution.
 The US should pay its past dues to the UN as a matter of national honor and in recognition of the UN's importance.
 In spite of the UN's flaws, it is inconceivable that the US withhold support from the only truly global organization in such an interdependent world."

 After Abram died in 2000, David A. Harris, Executive Director of the American Jewish Committee, was elected Chairman of UN Watch.
 In 2001, Harris announced that UN Watch had become a wholly owned subsidiary of the American Jewish Committee.
-According to a press release at the time, “UN Watch was established with the generous assistance of Edgar Bronfman, president of the World Jewish Congress.
-Eighteen months ago, the American Jewish Committee and the World Jewish Congress reached an agreement, approved by the international board of UN Watch, to transfer full control of the organization to AJC, an agreement that went into effect on January 1, 2001.”
+According to a press release at the time, "UN Watch was established with the generous assistance of Edgar Bronfman, president of the World Jewish Congress.
+Eighteen months ago, the American Jewish Committee and the World Jewish Congress reached an agreement, approved by the international board of UN Watch, to transfer full control of the organization to AJC, an agreement that went into effect on January 1, 2001."

-Since 2013, UN Watch has stated it is no longer affiliated with AJC and is an independent organization.